Personality TheoriesPrimary students aged 7-9 in navy blazers role-playing personality traits in an interactive class activity

 Psychoticism and Normality

-Psychoticism is a personality trait that refers to a dimension of human behavior characterized by aggression, lack of empathy, and social detachment.
+Psychoticism is a personality trait that refers to a dimension of human behaviour characterised by aggression, lack of empathy, and social detachment.
 It is one of the three traits proposed in Eysenck's personality model, along with extraversion and neuroticism.
 Understanding psychoticism involves considering its relationship with normality.

 In terms of normality, individuals with lower levels of psychoticism are generally perceived as "normal" because they exhibit empathy, show concern for others, and maintain harmonious social relationships.